 Darts commentator Sid Waddell when describing a particularly tense darts encounter once roared, ‘You might get Shakespeare on BBC 2 but you can’t beat this for drama!’
 He could just have inserted ‘Crossroads on ITV’ instead of ‘Shakespeare on BBC‘ and have achieved the same hyperbolic effect.
 It’s fair to say since its grand opening in 1964 when Jill Richardson picked up the phone in reception and said.
 ‘Crossroads Motel.
 Can I help you?‘ that it’s seen more than its fair share emotional turmoil, in front of and behind the cameras.
 Bigamy, international terrorism, Soviet spying, hauntings, industrial sabotage, alcoholism and, obviously, attempted murder have all darkened the reception of the Crossroads Motel, King’s Oak (with swimming pool).

 In 1974 Paul McCartney and Wings included a version of the Crossroads theme on their album Venus and Mars (nice little earner for Tony Hatch).
 In the mid-70s the producers of Crossroads decided to use this version occasionally at the end of particularly sentimental episodes as the Wings version was a little more poignant and sensitive than the original.
-This decision met with mixed opinions from the legions of tea-time fans but the producers stuck with it to the end.
+This decision met with mixed opinions from the legions of Crossroadsaratti but the producers stuck with it to the end.
 Although I liked Wings at the time it just didn’t quite do it for me in the way Hatch’s original did.
 But, over the years, it has become synonymous with the later incarnation of Crossroads, but stormier waters than this were yet to be negotiated.

 For most of its 24 year run, Crossroads pretty much survived on three main sets: Meg’s office/ sitting room, the kitchen and the motel reception.
 The Crossroads motel reception had the distinction of having the smallest bar in hospitality history.
-Barely large enough to fit barman cum postman Vince Parker behind it, it consisted of about four optics, no beer tap and half a dozen bottles on a top shelf which didn’t change in 20 years.
+Barely large enough to fit barman cum postman Vince Parker behind it, it consisted of about four optics, a solitary beer tap and half a dozen bottles on a top shelf which didn’t change in 20 years.
 It’s fair to say seating was limited.
-One bar stool plus a chair/ stool combo beside the reception entrance doorway.
+One bar stool plus a chair/ stool combo next to the reception entrance doorway.
 Someone sitting in these seats would have tripped up anyone rushing through the front door in a highly agitated fashion.
 Which characters did regularly.

 Literally hundreds of actors passed through the Motel reception.
 Some of them quite well-known and some (but not many) who went on to bigger and better things.
 But as well as Noele Gordon a few became synonymous with the programme.
 For example: